liveask/liveask/CONTRIBUTING.md

 ## Running The Local Instance

 > [!IMPORTANT]
-> You need to open three terminal tabs/instances and run the following commands in each of them.
+> You need to open two terminal tabs/instances and run the following commands in each of them.

 ### Terminal 1: Dependencies
 This is required to run up all dependencies for the application